Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 - Notre Dame's games this year have gone over the total in five out of 10 opportunities (50%).

-- Notre Dame is 5-2 against the spread and 7-0 overall in games when it records more than 30.2 points.
+- When Notre Dame records more than 30.2 points, it is 5-2 against the spread and 7-0 overall.

-- The Fighting Irish have 13 giveaways this season, while the Yellow Jackets have 13 takeaways .
+- This year, the Fighting Irish have turned the ball over 13 times, while the Yellow Jackets have forced 13.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.